Skip to main navigation Skip to search Skip to main content

 Fingerprint

-Dive into the research topics of 'Generation of Pseudocontact Shifts in Proteins with Lanthanides Using Small "Clickable" Nitrilotriacetic Acid and Iminodiacetic Acid Tags'.
+Dive into the research topics of 'Generation of Pseudocontact Shifts in Proteins with Lanthanides Using Small "clickable" Nitrilotriacetic Acid and Iminodiacetic Acid Tags'.
 Together they form a unique fingerprint.

 Cite this